Ontario Black Bear Hunting

 What To Bring Bear Hunting:

-• Hunter Orange hat and vest (camo orange is not acceptable in Ontario)
+• Hunter orange hat and vest (camo orange is not acceptable in Ontario)

 • any camo pattern clothing, face paint or camo game face gear, head net,

-• Previous hunting license CN or US,
+• A current hunting license CN or US,

 • Soft gun sock or case